StephHjar/star-wars-trivia/README.md

 - The README structure and suggested content was from [Code Institute's Love Maths README template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md).
 - This article [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) was used for tips on how to make a full-page background image responsive.
 - [This page](https://www.w3schools.com/howto/howto_css_image_responsive.asp) on W3 Schools was used to learn how to make the logo image responsive.
+- [This page](https://stackoverflow.com/questions/5915096/get-a-random-item-from-a-javascript-array) on StackOverflow was used to understand how to select a random object from an array.
+- Code Insitutute's [Love Running Walkthrough](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/8775beaed6ed403d92318845af971b30/?child=first) was used for help in connecting event listeners to buttons.

 ### Media